Usman095/DeepAtles/README.md

 # DeepAtles
-An attention network for prediction of peptide lengths (and other features) from mass spectrometry data.
+An attention network for predicting peptide lengths (and other features) from mass spectrometry data.